SyncfusionExamples/how-to-perform-lazy-loading-in-Flutter-DataTable-in-just-3-steps/README.md

 ```

-### Steps to enable the load more feature in SfDataGrid.
+### Steps to enable the lazy loading feature in SfDataGrid.

 #### Step 1: